Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A summary of your relevant experience and skills

-- A closing and contact information
+- Providing a professional closing and your contact details

 Dear [Hiring Manager’s Name],

-I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-Being highly skilled and experienced professional in [Your field] I believe that I’d be the perfect candidate for this opportunity.
+I am writing to inform you of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an expert and experienced individual in [Your profession], I believe I would be a great fit for this role.

-Thank you for taking a look at my application.
-I am looking forward to hearing from you.
+Thank you for considering my application.
+I am looking forward to having a conversation with you.

 Sincerely,